Lucs1590/Lucs1590/README.md

 [![Facebook Badge](https://img.shields.io/badge/Facebook-lucas.brito.100-red?style=flat-square&labelColor=gray&logo=facebook&logoColor=black&link=https://www.facebook.com/lucas.brito.100)](https://www.facebook.com/lucas.brito.100/)

 Hi guys 👋, I'm Lucas, but everyone calls me Brito, and feel free to call too.
 I have a lot of dreams, and they move me.
-I'm a technologist in Big Data in Agribusiness and I'm working as a developer at NK Systems.
+I'm a technologist in Big Data in Agribusiness and I'm working as a Machine Learning Engineer at Agi.
 I'm also doing a Masters in Computer Science at UNESP.

 🏃 As a hobby, I run every week and do some exercises.